Pavel-Hrdina/Zettlkasten/Journal/2023-Dec-04 - Daily Stoic Reflection.md

 2. **What did I do wrong?**

-I did some things, like lose controll of my emotions, and therefore I lost controll over my own [[Control Over Judgment|Judgment]].
+I did some things, like lose controll of my emotions, and therefore I lost controll over my own [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md).
 You weren't paying attention for a moment and then you do things that you regret afterwards.

 4. **What duty remains undone?**